Using skrebate

 General Usage Guidelines

 1.)
-When performing feature selection, there is no universally best way to determine where to draw the cuttoff for including features.
+When performing feature selection, there is no universally best way to determine where to draw the cutoff for including features.
 When using original Relief or ReliefF it has been suggested that features yielding a negative value score, can be confidently filtered out.
-This guideline is believed to be extendable to SURF, SURF*, MultiSURF*, and MultiSURF, however please note that features with a negative score are not necessarily irrelevant, and those with a positive score are not necessarily relevant.
+This guideline is believed to be extendable to SURF, SURF*, MultiSURF*, MultiSURF, and the other core Relief-based algorithms; however please note that features with a negative score are not necessarily irrelevant, and those with a positive score are not necessarily relevant.
 Instead, scores are most effectively interpreted as the relative evidence that a given feature is predictive of outcome.
 Thus, while it may be reasonable to only filter out features with a negative score, in practice it may be more useful to select some 'top' number of features to pass onto modeling.